 Costumed Avenger.
 This category includes any character who wears a recognizable and consistent costume while fighting crime or evil.
 For the purposes of this encyclopedia, “costume” does not necessarily have to be a colorful superhero-style “pervert suit,” to use Warren Ellis’ phrase, but can be simply the same mask or the same set of similarly-colored clothing.
 Because of this somewhat broad criteria, there are characters included in this list, like the cowboy characters, who are not ordinarily thought of as being Costumed Avengers.
 But in a book like this it is better to be overly inclusive than not enough so.

 Defective Detective.
 Traditionally the phrase “defective detective” has been used to describe the disabled or maimed characters, like Seekay, who appeared for a brief period in the pulps.
-Being disabled (or “defective” in the insensitive and offensive parlance of the time) was what set them apart from other characters.
+Being disabled (or “defective” in the insensitive, inaccurate, and offensive parlance of the time) was what set them apart from other characters.
 For the purposes of this encyclopedia blind characters, like Max Carrados, are included in this category.
 Generally blind characters are treated differently than the “defective detectives,” (and are hardly “defective”), but in the interests of space-saving they are included here.